itsschwer/schwer-scripts/README.md

 Open-source code for Unity.

-A demonstration of how this repository could be used, including a playable demo, is available from at [**schwer-scripts-demo**](https://github.com/itsschwer/schwer-scripts-demo).
+A demonstration of how this repository could be used, including a playable demo, is available at [**schwer-scripts-demo**](https://github.com/itsschwer/schwer-scripts-demo).

 ## About
 This repository contains some helpful scripts and  skeleton implementations of various features.
 Feel free to use this as a reference or a base for your own project(s).